Sarang89/BlackPiano/README.md

 2. Setup:
 2.1.
 Have provided a back-door to create the user initally.
 Credentials (email: admin@blackpiano.com, password: bLACKpIANO).A mongo script would be better.
 2.2. .env file is needed.

+3. ".env" file should have the following keys HTTP_PORT=NUMBER DB_URL=mongodb://127.0.0.1/DATABASE_NAME JWT_SECRET=SECRET